syauth/nextjs-syauth/examples/AuthDemoKit/README.md

-# NexoAuth Demo Application
+# SyAuth Demo Application

-A Next.js application demonstrating the implementation of NexoAuth, an authentication SDK for Next.js applications.
+A Next.js application demonstrating the implementation of SyAuth, an authentication SDK for Next.js applications.

 ## Features